Our knowledge of orthopaedics. Your best health.

 Outcomes

-Over the years, the outcome for patients with Ewing's sarcoma has improved considerably.
-This is thanks to improvements in chemotherapy, diagnostic imaging, and reconstructive techniques.
+Over the years, the outcome of treatment for patients with Ewing sarcoma has improved a great deal.
+This is thanks to advances in chemotherapy, diagnostic imaging, and reconstructive techniques.

-Prognosis varies from patient to patient but, in general, two-thirds of patients without any spread of the disease will survive at least 5 years after diagnosis with standard treatment.
+Prognosis varies from patient to patient but, in general, 77% of patients without any spread of the disease will survive at least 5 years after diagnosis with standard treatment.

 Several factors can improve the likelihood of survival.
 These include: